QuentinRa/blog.quentinra.dev/programming/web/javascript/socket.io/index.md

 app.io = require('socket.io')(server)
 // you may remove this later
 app.io.on('connection', () => {
-    console.log('A new client connected to websockets') })
+    console.log('A new client connected to WebSockets') })
 ```